egafni/ConfigSys/README.md

 # ConfigSys

-Extremely simple but powerful configuration system for machine learning Systems.
+Extremely simple and powerful configuration system for machine learning systems.
 Provides a simple way to use nested dataclasses to specify an arbitrary complex configuration.
-Configs can
+Configs can be easily serialized to and from yaml files, although we highly recommend specifying configs in **python** rather than yaml since you get all the benefits of an IDE (e.g. autocomplete, type checking, etc.).

 see configsys/example.py